ArighnaIITG/CompyDownloader/README.md

 ### Features
 - Download any problem/problem set from any contest/archives from any competitive website as PDF for offline practice!
-	* You can download to any desired directory of your choice !
+	- You can download to any desired directory of your choice !
-- Get the HTML source of the problem page as well as the problem container
 - Get the problem statement , input & output samples as text
 - Competitive sites from which download is possible (so far):
 	* [Codeforces](http://codeforces.com)